 By Visit Northumberland

-Awarded 'England's Best B&B 2014' by VisitEngland - and also Bronze & Silver medals at their national Awards in 2015 & 2016 too.
+Awarded 'England's Best B&B' by VisitEngland in 2017 & 2014 - and also Bronze & Silver medals at their national Awards in 2015 & 2016 too.
 Your hosts Jeff & Jill offer you beautiful Guest Accommodation in this historic former chapel building, on the spectacular Northumberland coast.
 Beautiful, elegant restoration, offering six very high-quality ensuite bedrooms in stunning, peaceful surroundings.

 Alnwick Tourist Information Centre is well worth a visit to ensure you make the most of your stay in Northumberland.
 Situated in the heart of Alnwick in the Market Place, the TIC is an accessible building well stocked with information leaflets.